molet/EVB_tutorial/README.md

 In order to avoid compilation issues on different architectures and operating systems, we will use [Docker](https://docs.docker.com/get-started/overview/).
 Docker provides a lightweight and fast virtual machine on which we can run the corresponding programs (for more information visit the [Docker documentation](https://docs.docker.com/)).

-NOTE: Apple M1 series is currently not supported.

 ## Install Docker

 1. [Download and install Docker](https://docs.docker.com/get-docker/) for your corresponding platform.
 For [Mac](https://docs.docker.com/desktop/mac/install/) and [Windows](https://docs.docker.com/desktop/windows/install/) it is the Docker Desktop, while for [Linux](https://docs.docker.com/engine/install/) it is the Docker Engine.